czernous/persian-hugo/exampleSite/content/post/promote-your-business-with-linked-in-marketing.md

 * **Blog post**

-Similar to an article you can also create a blog post.
+Similar to an article you can also create a blog post and share the link on your page.
+When writing a blog post or article.
 Include subheadings as they help readers scan your information to the section they find the most relevant.
 Use images and bullets to break up your text and include lots of white space.
 You shouldn’t have more than four sentences in each paragraph.

+You can also share blog posts from other websites.
+Before sharing.
+Write a quick summary of your take on the blog posts and share the link.

 * **Pictures**